owenCocjin/ProgMenu/README.md

 In the main file:
 ```
-from progmenu import menu
+from progmenu import MENU
 from menuentries import *
-PARSER=menu.parse(True)  #True means run the functions instead of just returning True/None if the entry was called.
+PARSER=MENU.parse(True)  #True means run the functions instead of just returning True/None if the entry was called.
 print(f"PARSER: {PARSER}")  #Just so you can see what PARSER is.
 It's a dictionary of the entry names and what they returned (if called in the cmd line).
 ```